whennemuth/kuali-cloudformation/kuali_rds/migration/sct/docker-oracle-client/README.md

 - **Turn off/on all constraints and triggers**

-  If you've run all the SCT generated SQL scripts, the last stage of that process disables all the constraints and triggers of the newly created RDS database.
+  If you've run all the SCT generated SQL scripts, the last stage of that process disables all the foreign key constraints and triggers of the newly created RDS database.
 This is done so that data migration soon to follow will not encounter any problems inserting rows of data into tables.
 However, this means that once the data migration is finished, you will want to reinstate these constraints and triggers:

   ```
   # Disable all constraints and triggers